 Review of Pacific Venus

-The 26,594-ton, 680-passenger cruise ship Pacific Venus is the second largest cruise ship travelling under Japanese flag.
+The 700-passenger ship Pacific Venus is the second-largest cruise ship traveling under the Japanese flag.
 The first voyage of Pacific Venus was a 40-day trip across eastern Asia in 1998.
-Over the time, the vessel sailed around the Japanese islands and even around the world (seen in Europe).
-In january 2013, to mark 15 years of operation, Pacific Sun started a 42-day cruise in the Indian Ocean and Asia, the exact same route as she travelled just after her maiden voyage in 1998.
+Over time, the vessel sailed around the Japanese islands and even around the world (seen in Europe).
+In January 2013, to mark 15 years of operation, Pacific Sun started a 42-day cruise in the Indian Ocean and Asia, the exact same route as she traveled just after her maiden voyage in 1998.

-Pacific Venus is suitable for older Japanese passengers and on board reigns the casual dresscode.
+Pacific Venus is suitable for older Japanese passengers and onboard reigns the casual dress code.
 There are also family-friendly packages offered by the cruise line.
-In the decoration of Pacific Venus were used light colors and her interior is very roomy and classic.
-The high guest-space ratio provides comfortable and relaxing onboard experience.
+In the decoration of Pacific Venus were used light colours and her interior is very roomy and classic.
+The high guest-space ratio provides a comfortable and relaxing onboard experience.
 Attractively-presented meals, intimate service and nicely-decorated facilities make Pacific Venus one of the most luxurious cruisers in Japan and Asia-Pacific region.